System Architecture

 Future Improvements

-• Automatic task assignment based on agent specialization
+Automatic task assignment based on agent specialization and workload

 Next Steps